Step One: Recognizing perfectionism and self-hate.

-This is the second post in a series of posts about overcoming self-hate a problem which a lot of people struggle with.
+This post is the second one in a series about overcoming self-hate and connecting with love.
 You can read an introduction to the series here.

 Self-Hate and Self-Love

-Authentic self-love is the ability to show ourselves respect, kindness, compassion to nurture the good in us (the Wise Self) and to heal the wounded and diseased parts of us (the Wounded Self).
+Authentic self-love is the ability to show ourselves respect, kindness, compassion.
+This helps us to flourish by nurturing the good in us (the Wise Self) and by healing the wounded and diseased parts of us (the Wounded Self).
 We all have both of these parts.

 Why is Self-Love So Hard?

 Developing self-love can be really difficult.
-It requires that we respect and accept ourselves unconditionally because of our intrinsic value, and we receive all sorts of messages on a constant basis telling us either that we have no worth at all or that our worth is based on extrinsic standards.
+It requires that we respect and accept ours self unconditionally because of our intrinsic value.
+This is hard for us to do sometimes because we receive all sorts of messages on a constant basis telling us either that we have no worth at all or that our worth is based on extrinsic standards.

-All of these pressures make it hard to love ourselves and much more easy to hate ourselves.
-Self-love can become even more difficult when we see our failures and mistakes (that are a normal part of being human) and do not know how to deal with them effectively.
+All these pressures make it hard to love ourselves and much more easy to hate ourselves.
+Self-love can become even more difficult when we see our failures and mistakes and do not know how to deal with them effectively.

 Most of us experience self-hate at one point or another, but for some of us, it can become a constant habit or a coping mechanism we use to bully ourselves into being good enough to deserve love.